 Next to his project-related work, Antti is involved in academic activities.
 He is regularly invited to lectures, selection commissions, and juries.
 Antti is a professor at Aalto University and has been a visiting professor in Architectural Design at Århus School of Architecture, Royal Art Academy in Copenhagen, and TU Vienna and collaborated also with the architecture schools of UCLA, MIT, Columbia, Yale, Keio, and Tokyo.
 He was recently a Visiting Fellow at Harvard Graduate School of Design.
 He is currently an Adjunct Professor at Donghua Shanghai International College of Fashion and Innovation.
 Antti bikes throughout the year and sails in the summer.

-TEAMAlexander Arregui, Niko Cederlöf, Michelangelo D’Ettorre, Laura Dorfmüller, Lauri Eklund, Helena Frigola, Luis Hilti, Anne Honkasalo, Sisko Hovila, Josip Jerković, Tanja Karthaus, Noora Kassinen, Jonathan Kischkel, Bence Komlósi, Filipe Magalhães, Claudia Marti, Sara Martinez, Charlotte Nyholm, Carin Ollinen, Beatrice Rosenkranz, Wioleta Salamon, Lauri Salminen, Roberto Schumacher, Yanghao Shu, Franziska Singer, Stefanie Sixt, Alexandra Smith, Erin Swift, Marina Tsintzeli, Ina Weber, Linda Wiksten, Olga Virtanen Ramos, Olli Vuorinen, Guillaume Yersin
+Katia Ageeva, Alexander Arregui, Pablo Aumente, Niko Cederlöf, Panos Coucopoulos, Michelangelo D’Ettorre, Laura Dorfmüller, Lauri Eklund, Helena Frigola, Olympia Georgoudaki, Luis Hilti, Anne Honkasalo, Sisko Hovila, Josip Jerković, Ilona Joutila, Tanja Karthaus, Noora Kassinen, Jonathan Kischkel, Bence Komlósi, Filipe Magalhães, Claudia Marti, Sara Martinez, Jenna Nutivaara, Charlotte Nyholm, Carin Ollinen, Anastasia Ott, Irina Pochkaenko, Beatrice Rosenkranz, Wioleta Salamon, Lauri Salminen, Roberto Schumacher, Yanghao Shu, Franziska Singer, Stefanie Sixt, Aleksandra Smith, Erin Swift, Marina Tsintzeli, Ina Weber, Linda Wiksten, Olga Virtanen Ramos, Olli Vuorinen, Guillaume Yersin, Yuliia Zalomaikina, Fabienne Zemp

 AWARDS AND PUBLICATIONS